 Contrary to popular belief (trust me, I’ve polled it), I did not sit down one day and think, “Ah hah!
 I shall write an adventure novel of the Revolutionary War and my heroine shall be named Phinea Button!”

 The real story, if you choose to believe it, is that some years ago I decided to try something different for Christmas.
 Simply buying gifts and handing them out wrapped in plaid paper had grown too ordinary.
 That’s when I thought, “Ah hah!
-I shall build treasure chests and fill them with gifts and bury them!”
+I shall build treasure chests and

 I swear to you that is the truth.